 - The previous EU climate target is thus increased by 15%, previously a reduction of 1990% from 40 was planned

 What does it take to achieve the EU's new climate target?

-In order to achieve the EU's new climate protection goals, it is most important to switch to green energy as well as zero-emissions vehicles.
-Top priority is to move away from coal, gas and oil generated energy.
-In addition, homes should be modernized in a climate-friendly manner.
-Various financial funds, worth billions of euros, are there to support the green transition in all of the 190 member states.
+To the new Climate protection goals implementation of the EU, it is necessary to switch to green electricity and vehicles without emissions as quickly as possible and to achieve a move away from coal, gas and oil.
+In addition, houses are to be renovated in a climate-friendly manner.
+Various funds in the billions are to finance the project in the 190 member states.